Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Default recipient of transaction fees for all validator keys.
+The default recipient of transaction fees for all validator keys.
 When running a validator, this is an alternative to the `fee_recipient` in the [default proposer configuration](../../how-to/configure/use-proposer-config-file.md).

 :::tip